nerthul11/GodhomeRandomizer/ReadMe.md

     - This also applies for regular entries that are summoned by bosses (IE: Folly from Soul Warrior or Zotelings).
     - Access to the Weathered Mask Journal Entry may be affected if bindings are randomized, so the logic gets adjusted.
     - Access to the Void Idol Journal Entry now checks for this mod's statue marks for each tier.

-## Known issues

-- The "All unlocked" setting fails when paired with "Vanilla" Hall of Gods tier limit and the access mode is set to vanilla, so, don't use them together as it will not behave as intended and can make a seed impossible.
-- If every single other Randomizer and connection setting except statue access mode is vanilla, the generation of a seed will fail.